rachelcluke/my-MDb/README.md

 ## Unfixed Bugs

 - The first time, 'My Movies' page is launched (main.html), the 'My Movies' in the header is not transculent as it should be to indicate it is active.
 This feature only works when the navigation link is clicked on.

+- Flask field validation pop-ups should be adjusted according to media queries.

 - Some pages have white spaces (when scrolled horizontally, vertically or both).